Michigan hire, Penny's progress have college basketball's attention

-A program introducing an NBA player or coach without college coaching experience, as Michigan will formally do with Juwan Howard on Thursday, isn't necessarily a new thing.
+A program introducing a former NBA player as coach without college coaching experience, as Michigan will formally do with Juwan Howard on Thursday, isn't necessarily a new thing.
 Several high-major schools have done it in recent years, with St. John's hiring Chris Mullin, Georgetown bringing back Patrick Ewing and Memphis going for Penny Hardaway.
 Iowa State went for Fred Hoiberg and Alabama hired Avery Johnson.
 There was FIU hiring Isiah Thomas and FAU hiring Michael Curry.
 Tulane springing for Mike Dunleavy Sr., Portland hiring Terry Porter and Charlotte bringing in Mark Price.
 Dan Majerle was tapped for the Grand Canyon job.
 And it's a trend that goes even further back, when Houston hired Clyde Drexler in 1998.

 Most of these moves have not worked out.
 But with Hardaway's recruiting success, Michigan bringing back Howard and Vanderbilt hiring Jerry Stackhouse, it's a movement that's continuing to gain steam.
 So we spoke to a half-dozen college coaches with experience working with college and NBA coaches to figure out what's behind the trend.